FrazerChard/frazerchard.github.io/README.md

 **DESCRIPTION**

-StarkNet (SN) contract can specify a message for an L1 Ethereum (ETH) contract to recieve.
+- A L2 contract can specify a message for an L1 Ethereum contract to recieve.
-Three steps to this - generate, verify and digest
+- There are three steps to this - generate, verify and digest
-STEPS:
+- Steps to sending message to L1:
+    - 1: Custom contract on L2:
+        - Generates message
-- 1: Custom contract on SN : Generates message -> application specific contract containing `send_message_to_l1()`
+        - Application specific contract containing `send_message_to_l1()` common library module.
-- 2: SN contract on ETH : Verifies message validity -> StarkNet.sol contains function `consumeMessageFromL2()` -> computes the hash that ties the messages to both L1 and L2 contracts -> checks hash is stored as a fact, verified by STARK validity proof
+    - 2: StarkNet contract on ETH:
+        - Verifies message validity
+        - StarkNet.sol contains function `consumeMessageFromL2()`
+        - This computes the hash that ties the messages to both L1 and L2 contracts
+        - It then checks that the hash is stored as a fact, verified by STARK validity proof
+    - 3: Custom contract on ETH L1:
+        - Digests message
-- 3: Custom contract on ETH : Digests message -> L1L2Example.sol contains `withdraw()` function. -> this calls `StarkNet.sol` and verifies that the payload is valid from the specified L2 address.
+        - L1L2Example.sol contains `withdraw()` function.
+        - L1 Contract calls `StarkNet.sol` and verifies that the payload is valid from the specified L2 address.

 ```javascript
 // Declare this file as a StarkNet contract.